 In addition to its overall mission of maintaining the official records of the City, the Office of the City Clerk also performs the following:

 - Required to maintain the City Seal and administer City oaths.

-- Maintains custody, controls filings and storage of all legislation papers, minutes and other written and recorded documents pertaining to the operation of City government.
+- Maintains custody, and controls filings, and storage of all legislation papers, minutes, and other written and recorded documents pertaining to the operation of the City government.

 - Oversees the entire legislative process, from the introduction to final approval and publication.

 - Prepares agendas and legal notices for all Council meetings.